kneath/kneath.github.com/_posts/2011-03-30-product-design.md

 We do not have a quiet workplace.
 We argue in bars, in Campfire and in email.
 New hires and CEOs alike.
 But it's not personal — it's about making our product better.
 If you're not forced to rationalize your product  choices, who's to say you're making good decisions?

 Arguing with your co-workers isn't a bad thing.
-It's not creating a negative work enviornment — it's a tool to help you make good decisions.
+It's not creating a negative work environment — it's a tool to help you make good decisions.
 Being an empty cheerleader and telling everyone that their idea is great is harmful and short-sighted.
 Argue and make good decisions.

 ## Talk to your customers